GIScience/openelevationservice/README.rst

 For general support and questions, please contact our forum_.
 For issues and improvement suggestions, use the repo's `issue tracker`_.

+This service is part of the GIScience_ software stack, crafted at `HeiGIT institute`_ at the University of Heidelberg.

 .. _GIScience: https://github.com/GIScience
 .. _`HeiGIT institute`: https://heigit.org